Nutrition and Food

 - Balance your meals.
 Have protein, healthy carbohydrate, fat and vegetables and/fruit at each meal.

-- Healthy Carbohydrates include brown rice, whole wheat breads, pastas and crackers, starchy vegetables like sweet potatoes, parsnips and potatoes, quinoa, millet, amaranth.
+- Healthy Carbohydrates include brown rice, whole wheat breads, whole grain pastas and crackers, quinoa, millet, amaranth, teff, starchy vegetables like sweet potatoes, parsnips and potatoes.

-- Eat three meals plus snacks.
-Eating three meals plus snacks ensures that you will eat on a schedule and get enough calories and nutrients.
+- Eat regularly.
+Eating three meals plus snacks if you’re hungry ensures that you will eat on a schedule and get enough calories and nutrients.
 The metabolism functions best on a similar schedule daily.
-Eating every 4-5 hours guarantees plenty of energy and an efficient metabolism.
+Eating every 4-6 hours guarantees plenty of energy and an efficient metabolism.

 - Snacks are important if you get hungry in between meals.
-They consist of a protein and/or fat + a carbohydrate (refer to snacking handout).
+They consist of a protein and/or fat + a carbohydrate.
 Snacks keep your energy going until meal time and reduce your chances of over eating at meals.